Mary, mother of Jesus: 3rd to 5th centuries

-The Council of Ephesus itself was long thought to have been held at a church in Ephesus which had been dedicated to Mary about a hundred years before.
+The Council of Ephesus was long thought to have been held at a church in Ephesus which had been dedicated to Mary about a hundred years before.
 Though, recent archeological surveys indicate that St. Mary's Church in Ephesus did not exist at the time of the Council or, at least, the building was not dedicated to Mary before 500.
-The Church of the Seat of Mary in Palestine was built shortly after the introduction of Marian liturgy at the council of Ephesus, in 456, by a widow named Ikelia.
+The Church of the Seat of Mary in Judea was built shortly after the introduction of Marian liturgy at the council of Ephesus, in 456, by a widow named Ikelia.

 According to the 4th-century heresiologist Epiphanius of Salamis, the Virgin Mary was worshipped as a mother goddess in the Christian sect of Collyridianism, which was found throughout Arabia sometime during the 300s AD.
 Collyridianism had women performing priestly acts, and made bread offerings to the Virgin Mary.
 The group was condemned as heretical by the Roman Catholic Church and was preached against by Epiphanius of Salamis, who wrote about the group in his writings titled Panarion.

 Byzantium

+During the era of the Byzantine Empire, Mary was venerated as the virginal Mother of God and as an intercessor.

 Ephesus is a cultic centre of Mary, the site of the first church dedicated to her and the rumoured place of her death.
 Ephesus was previously a centre for worship of Artemis, a virgin goddess; the Temple of Artemis there is regarded as one of the Seven Wonders of the Ancient World.
 The cult of Mary was furthered by Queen Theodora in the 6th century.
 According to William E. Phipps, in the book Survivals of Roman Religion, "Gordon Laing argues convincingly that the worship of Artemis as both virgin and mother at the grand Ephesian temple contributed to the veneration of Mary."

 Middle Ages

 The Middle Ages saw many legends about Mary, her parents, and even her grandparents.
-Mary's popularity increased dramatically from the 12th century, linked to the Vatican's designation of Mary as the mediatrix.
+Mary's popularity increased dramatically from the 12th century, linked to the Roman Catholic Church's designation of Mary as Mediatrix.